aurora-opensource/xviz/docs/getting-started/mapping-vehicle-data.md

   .unit('m/s')
 ```

-The constants used here represent the strings '/vehicle/acceleration' and '/vehicle/velocity'
+The constants used here represent the strings `/vehicle/acceleration` and `/vehicle/velocity`
 respectively.
-The 'type()' defines the value types of the stream and the lists of
+The `type()` defines the value types of the stream and the lists of
 [type values](/docs/protocol-schema/session-protocol.md#stream_metadata) can be in the
 specification.

-The 'unit()' is a free form string to define the units that will be displayed in the UI.
+The `unit()` is a free form string to define the units that will be displayed in the UI.

 The data for each frame is converted as follows.